LarsKoelpin/typescript-to-graphql/Readme.md

 # How does this work
 All GQLQuery and GQLInput interfaces get analyzed at startup and translated into a GQL-Schema.
-This schema gets hand over to the underlying graphql implementation (e.g. express-graphl), which creates the schema.
+This schema gets hand over to the underlying graphql-tools schema language parser, which creates the schema.

 # Features
 * Modelling of simple data types (Sting, Boolean, Integer and Date [as Int] are supported)